goodrobots/devFrame/docs/_docs/01-quick-start.md

 ... easy and fast to build, capable of taking a beating, and helps protect your gear while you are experimenting and innovating.

 ... designed to help you fail better.
-Fail fast is catchy.
-But only useful if you can learn and iterate after the fail.
+Fail fast is a technique that is only useful if you can learn and iterate after the fail.

 ### The devFrame is not ...
 ... the [cheapest frame](https://www.readymaderc.com/products/details/flame-wheel-f450-frame-kit) to build, but we think it's one of the best values out there.